jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Rapid7-Attack-Intelligence-Report-2024.md

 of the more scintillating backstories, and this crop is no exception.
 Of the 28 CVEs in the above list, 15 were exploited as zero-day vulnerabilities (54%).
 Some of the notable inclusions:

-*   CVE-2023-34048, a memory corruption issue in VMware vCenter Server that according to Mandiant was exploited by UNC3886, a Chinese espionage group, for more than a year before it was discovered;
+- CVE-2023-34048, a memory corruption issue in VMware vCenter Server that according to Mandiant was exploited by UNC3886, a Chinese espionage group, for more than a year before it was discovered;
-*   CVE-2023-28252, a privilege escalation vulnerability
+- CVE-2023-28252, a privilege escalation vulnerability in Microsoft’s CLFS drivers that was discovered during a Nokoyawa ransomware campaign;
+- CVE-2023-36884, a Windows vulnerability that Microsoft indicated was used in both targeted espionage and opportunistic phishing campaigns with Ukraine-related lures;
+- CVE-2023-23397, a critical elevation of privilege (NTLM hash leak) bug in Microsoft Outlook that Microsoft said was exploited by a Russia-based APT for nearly a year in attacks on government entities, critical infrastructure providers, and military suppliers;
+- CVE-2023-47246, a path traversal vulnerability in SysAid servers whose zero-day exploitation Microsoft attributed to LaceTempest — the threat actor known for distributing Cl0p ransomware.

+CVE-2023-37580 was a reflected cross-site scripting (XSS) bug disclosed in Zimbra Collaboration, a popular attack target, in June 2023.
+According to Google’s Threat Analysis Group (TAG), the vulnerability was used in at least